- Work on replacing railroad ties and cleaning ballast around the tracks is set to begin in February 2105.

 What is the project timeline?

-Preliminary engineering and design work on different portions of work continues, with the first phase of rail replacement work underway.
-Work phases on rail ties and ballast will start in 2014.
+Construction of first phase of rail replacement work is underway, while crews move forward with design on additional locations.
 Construction on the entire project is expected to be complete by 2016.

 Project Budget: $91.8 million